-The impact of Model United Nations Conferences on global citizenship identity in a Greek Senior High School environment
+The impact of Model United Nations Conferences on the perception of global citizenship, for Greek senior high school students

-A Model United Nations Conference is a unique 3-day simulation procedure that takes place in various school environments all over the world, at regional, national and international level.
-Senior High School students take on the roles of delegates and ambassadors representing a specific country in various UN forums, discussing all the major issues that plague humanity today, closely following the official rules of procedure of the UN.
-The Model United Nations Conference constitutes the stage on which adolescents play the roles and enact the simulation.
+A Model United Nations Conference is a brief simulation that takes place in various school environments all over the world, at regional, national and international level.
+Senior High School students take on the roles of diplomats in various UN committees representing a country, an international or a non-governmental organization and engage in lobbying and negotiating, resolution drafting and debating in a role play scenario, adhering to the official rules and regulations set by the UN bodies and using the current UN agenda.

 Global citizenship education